highfidelity/hifi-docs-grav-content/05.marketplace/docs.md

 It works in tandem with our Commerce feature allowing users to buy and sell certified copies of items in High Fidelity.

+For further help, please contact the Marketplace staff at marketplace@highfidelity.com.